Dementia-Friendly Communities and Organisations

 Professor Richard Fleming is a Professorial Fellow in UOW’s Faculty of Science, Medicine and Health.

-Professor Chris Cook is the Executive Dean of the Faculty of Engineering and Information Sciences.
+Professor Chris Cook, former Executive Dean of the Faculty of Engineering and Information Sciences, UOW (now retired)

-Dr Chris Brennan-Horley is an ARC DECRA Fellow in Human Geography in the Faculty of Social Sciences at UOW.
+Dr Chris Brennan-Horley is an ARC DECRA Fellow in Human Geography in the Faculty of Social Sciences.

 Assoc Professor Helen Hasan is an expert in information systems in the Australian Health Services Research Institute in UOW’s Faculty of Business